-Unleash the potential of the magic Swedish box
+Unleash the potential of this magic Swedish box

 In 2011, Swedish audio firm Teenage Engineering released their now-flagship device, the OP-1.
 As well as looking like something from a museum of modern art (indeed, it actually is) this device promised an entire, portable electronic music studio in a very small footprint.
 It looks, at the same time, both futuristic and archaic.
 But the things this unit can do attracted many players, who fell for its dinky charms in a big way.